Tiles

 Settings

-• Name (required): user friendly name, the same as in standard tiles.
+- Name (required): user friendly name, the same as in standard tiles.

-• Topic (required): the base topic upon which the tile will build all state and command topics.
-See Tunables or the following example for more info.
+- Topic (required): the base topic upon which the tile will build all

-• QoS, Retain and UI settings as described above.
+topics.
+See Tunables or the following example for more info. - QoS, Retain and UI settings as described above.

 Tunables

 Compound tiles come with a common set of tunables related to the parameters they act on.
-Use the tunables to customize state or command topics or the way the tile works.
+Use the tunables to customize state

 Each compound tile type might have additional tunables than the ones described here, specifically for its operations.
 Check out the tile-related page to find out more!

-• For each state parameter, the available tunables are:
+parameter, the available tunables are:<parameter>_state_topic

-• <parameter>_json_path: the JsonPath string used to extract the payload from the incoming message.
+: the JsonPath string used to extract the payload from the incoming message.
 If the path is empty, the message is not a JSON Object or if the specified path is not found, the whole message will be interpreted as payload.

-• For each command parameter, the available tunables are:
+parameter, the available tunables are:<parameter>_command_topic

-• In addition, for for parameters that provide both state and command capabilities, the following tunable is available:
+In addition, for for parameters that provide both

 Available compound tiles